Bearer/bearer/docs/explanations/reports.md

   end
 ```

 To run your first data flow report, run `curio scan` with the `--report dataflow` flag.
+By default, the data flow report is output in JSON format.
+To format as YAML, use the `--format yaml` flag.

 ## Stats Report